 It also should be noted that in some instances the focal company of the case is fictitious.
-In such instance, the "up-to-date" information would logically relate to the industry, as a whole, and not the focal company.
+In such instance, the "up-to-date" information would logically relate to the industry, as a whole, or to external information that can help you to develop and support your recommended actions and not the focal company itself.
 For example, the first case, Arise Day Spa, is a fictitious spa operating in the Dallas-Fort Worth area.
-Bringing this case up-to-date should involve researching current information related to the day spa industry, investigating similar issues/practices of other spas, looking at the current options in the DFW Metroplex, etc.
+Bringing this case up-to-date should involve researching current information related to the day spa industry, investigating similar issues/practices of other spas, looking at the current options in the DFW Metroplex, etc. Similarly, the final case of Raleigh & Rosse is related to a fictitious luxury goods department store (although the events reported are very similar to issues faced by a prominent luxury retailer).
+Relevant external information would relate to current trends and practices among luxury retailers, as well as effective ways of motivating frontline sales personnel.